 In today’s society, nothing is simple.
 Or is it?

 It is most common to find minor forms of anxiety, like the feelings of nervousness or worry, in just about everyone.
 Some forms take on a bigger monster and rear their ugly head in ways that are debilitating.
 Each will take away the ability to feel ease in the moment.
 Imagine Confucius telling someone to sit and breathe, when all they want to do is check for the next email or consider the possibility of running into someone they don’t get along with.
 While these may seem like perfectly acceptable reasons to feel uneasy, they each hold the same complication.
 Within each form of anxiety there is a common language, words like: avoidance, fear, irrational, apprehension, and worry are prevalent.

 Each boils down to one idea: the unknown.

 Finding simplicity in life is a true possibility.
 Consider the five basic needs from Maslow’s Hierarchy of Needs.
-The stages include physiological needs like air to breath and food for sustenance, safety, love or belongingness, esteem like achievement, self respect, and finally, self-actualization or realizing your full potential.
+The stages include physiological needs like air to breathe and food for sustenance, safety, love or belongingness, esteem like achievement, self respect, and finally, self-actualization or realizing your full potential.
 With the smallest amount of effort, these are all easily attainable.
-As a society we must find work to make money to pay for even our most basic needs.
+However, as a society we must find work to make money to pay for even our most basic needs.

 Some thoughts to ponder:

-- .
-A home that meets the minimum requirements can make you happier than the home that is constantly needing tended to because it is too much to manage alone.
+- A home that meets the minimum requirements can make you happier than the home that is filled with stuff or in constant need of tending to because it is too much to manage alone.

-- Keeping your loved ones close by, if even in voice or writing, fulfills the need for love.
+- Keeping your loved ones close by, if even in voice or writing, helps to fulfill the need for love.

 - Putting forth your best effort in all you do and then continuing to do the things that bring you joy will cover the final pieces.
 (A job that requires extensive effort, toys with your mental well-being, and forces you to spend time away from your first three major needs does nothing except complicate your life).